Why Trump's travel ban is still a Muslim ban (Opinion)

 Initially, everyone was kept out.
 There were several cases of lawful green card holders being detained -- despite the fact that they had been living in the United States legally for years and obtained their green cards through legal channels.
 Public pressure forced the government to relent.

-Had it not been for the outrage, pushback from within the US Congress and bureaucracy -- as well as the court order from a federal judge in Washington state -- then I believe we could have seen the deportation of lawful green card holders.
+Had it not been for the outrage, pushback from within the US Congress and bureaucracy -- as well as the court order from a federal judge in Washington state -- then we believe we could have seen the deportation of lawful green card holders.

 Moreover, simultaneous with the effort to prevent nationals from these seven countries from entering the United States was this alarming report in The New York Times, which said that staff at the Citizenship and Immigration Services were told that applicants from the countries listed "should be interviewed, but that their cases for citizenship, green cards or other immigration documents should be put on pause."